swiftlang/swift/docs/ErrorHandling.rst

 convention.
 Notably, the approach preserves these advantages of this
 convention:

-- Whether, a method produces an error (or not) is an explicit part of its API contract.
+- Whether a method produces an error (or not) is an explicit part of its API contract.

 - Methods default to *not* producing errors unless they are explicitly